 - Heart attack/stroke

-The attorneys at The Law Offices of Sadaka Associates are well-versed in cases involving Guillain-Barre Syndrome that occurs after vaccination.
+The vaccine injury attorneys at Sadaka Law are well-versed in cases involving Guillain-Barre Syndrome that occurs after vaccination.
 If you or a loved one has been diagnosed with Guillain-Barre Syndrome following a recent vaccination, contact our office for a free evaluation of your case.